-Taking some time off to enjoy a holiday is already considered as a luxury.
-This is because it involves taking some well-deserved time off from work and traveling to a location whether by car, commute or by plane.
+Taking some time off to enjoy a holiday is already considered a luxury.
+This is because it involves taking some well-deserved break from work and traveling to a location whether by car, commute or by plane.

 But for the ultra-rich, a holiday means more than just driving to a nearby location; it’s about splurging on airfare, accommodations, and experience in unique destinations that money can buy.
 This year, experiential travel has been the trend, but why is it favored by the wealthy?

 On average, how much do the rich really spend on holiday?